garazdawi/syslogger/README.md

 The syslogger application can be used either by configuring the handlers through application variables, or by using the `logger:add_handler/2` API.

-For instance if you want to add two handlers that log to two different syslog facilities just add this to your sys.config.
+For instance if you want to add an handler that log to local0 syslog facilities just add this to your sys.config.

     {syslogger, [